Broadcom: Move into software

 Historically a semiconductor-based-only company, the failure of the Qualcomm bid led Broadcom and its CEO to look at acquiring infrastructure software as an alternative way of growing in size.
 On 11 July 2018, news sources reported that Broadcom and CA Technologies agreed on terms for an $18.9 billion acquisition.
 CA Technologies, formerly known as Computer Associates, was a longtime giant in software for mainframe computers that had expanded its offerings into software for cloud computing.
 And on 5 November 2018, Broadcom announced that it had completed the acquisition of CA Technologies.

-On 9 August 2019, news sources reported that Broadcom had decided to acquire the enterprise security business of Symantec Corporation (the consumer software portion of which is now known as NortonLifeLock) for $10.7 billion in cash.
+On 9 August 2019, Broadcom acquired the enterprise security business of Symantec Corporation (the consumer software portion of which is now known as Gen Digital) for $10.7 billion in cash.
 The deal continued Broadcom's push into software critical for corporate infrastructure.
 And on 4 November 2019, Broadcom announced that it had completed the acquisition of the business, as well as the Symantec name and brand.

-In 2019, Broadcom was announced the fifth best performing stock of the 2010s, with a total return of 1,956%.
+In 2019, Broadcom was the fifth best performing stock of the 2010s, with a total return of 1,956%.

 Anti-competitive practices investigations

-On January 17, 2018, it was reported that the FTC had investigating Broadcom for several months in regard to its anti-competitive tactics while negotiating with customers.
+In January 2018, it was reported that the FTC had been investigating Broadcom for several months for engaging in anti-competitive tactics while negotiating with customers.
+In 2021, Broadcom agreed to settle the antitrust complaint, in which the U.S. Federal Trade Commission claimed that the company abused its monopoly power using restrictive contract terms and threats of retaliation against customers the company deemed "disloyal."

-In October 2019, Broadcom was ordered by the European Union to stop allegedly anticompetitive practices.
+In October 2019, Broadcom was ordered by the European Commission to stop allegedly anticompetitive practices.